 The National Curriculum

 A ‘curriculum’ is a list of content to be taught and learnt – a course of study for schools, colleges and universities.
-From September 2014, schools in England have followed a new National Curriculum – a course of study decided by the Department for Education.
+From September 2014, schools in England have followed a revised National Curriculum – a course of study decided by the Department for Education.
 Private schools, academies and free schools are exempt: they do not need to follow the requirements.
 Below is a brief introduction to the National Curriculum.
 Download the entire National Curriculum for more detail.

 National Curriculum - Overview